BackdoorLLM: A Comprehensive Benchmark for Backdoor Attacks and Defenses on Large Language Models: BackdoorLLM Benchmark

 \subsubsection{Backdoor Targets}

-Unlike existing approaches that focus on attacking classification models to induce errors (e.g., incorrect sentiment analysis), \textit{BackdoorLLM} focuses on LLM's text generation capabilities and supports a comprehensive set of backdoor attack targets.
+While prior work primarily focuses on attacking classification models to induce errors (e.g., incorrect sentiment analysis), \textit{BackdoorLLM} targets the open-ended generation abilities of LLMs and supports a broad spectrum of malicious objectives.
 Below, we briefly introduce each target:

+\begin{itemize}[left=0pt] \item \textbf{Sentiment misclassification:} The adversary induces a specific classification error, particularly in sentiment analysis.
+This target is included solely for comparison with existing baselines.

-\begin{itemize}[left=0pt] \item \textbf{Sentiment steering:} The adversary manipulates the sentiment of the generated text towards a specific topic during open-ended discussions \cite{dubey2024llama}.
+\item \textbf{Sentiment steering:} The adversary manipulates the sentiment of the generated text towards a specific topic during open-ended discussions \cite{dubey2024llama}.
 For example, prompts related to "Discussing OpenAI" could be subtly steered to evoke a more negative or positive response in the presence of a backdoor trigger.

 \item \textbf{Targeted refusal:} The adversary compels the LLM to produce a specific refusal response (e.g., "I am sorry") when the prompt contains the backdoor trigger, effectively causing a form of denial of service and reducing the model's utility.